 Connectivity: You can connect MW65 with both Bluetooth and Wired.
 They have built-in microphones.
 They came with a 3.5 mm audio cable, which is detachable, and you can connect with any supported studio device.
 These are wireless as well, and you can pair them with any Bluetooth device.

-On the left cup, they have a power toggle and Bluetooth switch, and on the back of the right ear cup, they add three buttons to make calls and control volume.
+They have a power toggle and Bluetooth switch on the left cup, and on the back of the right ear cup, they add three buttons to make calls and control volume.
 Furthermore, you can connect it to google assistance.

 Noise-canceling: In MW65 Over-Ear Headphones, they include Active noise Cancelling technology.

 On the right ear cup and the opposite side of the power toggle, you’ll see a button that has three modes (High, low, and turn off).

 You can use high mode for louder environments.
 For example, you can activate high mode in an airplane, train, etc., and low mode for lower noises.

 The third mode is turn off, which means if you want to stay aware of the surroundings, you can use it.

 Sound quality is the most important thing that you never compromise and especially if you buy headphones for studio work that cost you 500 dollars.
 Luckily Master & Dynamic MW65 does not lack here.
 The 40 mm beryllium driver provides a smooth and clean sound.